Utz (UTZ)

 With $1.44 billion in revenue over the past 12 months, Utz is a small consumer staples company, which sometimes brings disadvantages compared to larger competitors benefiting from economies of scale and negotiating leverage with retailers.

-Looking ahead, sell-side analysts expect revenue to grow 2.4% over the next 12 months, similar to its three-year rate.
-This projection is underwhelming and suggests its newer products will not catalyze better top-line performance yet.
+Looking ahead, sell-side analysts expect revenue to grow 2.7% over the next 12 months.
+While this projection indicates its newer products will fuel better top-line performance, it is still below the sector average.

 7. Gross Margin & Pricing Power

 Utz’s unit economics are higher than the typical consumer staples company, giving it the flexibility to invest in areas such as marketing and talent to reach more consumers.
-As you can see below, it averaged a decent 34.3% gross margin over the last two years.
-That means for every $100 in revenue, $65.75 went towards paying for raw materials, production of goods, transportation, and distribution.
+As you can see below, it averaged a decent 33.6% gross margin over the last two years.
+That means for every $100 in revenue, $66.44 went towards paying for raw materials, production of goods, transportation, and distribution.
+Utz Trailing 12-Month Gross Margin

 8. Operating Margin

 Analyzing the trend in its profitability, Utz’s operating margin decreased by 2.8 percentage points over the last year.
-This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
 Utz’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

 9. Earnings Per Share